ros2/ros_network_viz/README.md

 * [x] Hide default services like /describe_parameters, /get_parameter_types, /get_parameters, /list_parameters, /set_parameters, /set_parameters_atomically by default (with option to turn on)
 * [x] Show the type for each service
 * [ ] Show the Quality-of-Service settings for each service (does this even make sense for a service?)
-* [ ] Have the ability to hide one or more services on a node (how do we get them back?)
+* [x] Have the ability to hide one or more services on a node
 * [ ] Gracefully handle services with unknown topic types

 ## Actions